I-Dont-Remember/site/content/blog/avoiding-work-to-retain-the-possibility-of-perfection.md

 +++
 categories = ["Personal Development"] date = 2022-01-05T05:00:00Z
-description = "Over 9 months ago, I set out with a simple task: take the 3-D printed Halo Pelican I was given as a gift and paint it.
+description = "Over 9 months ago, I set out with a simple task: paint a 3-D printed Halo Pelican I was gifted.
 Do I have any experience painting miniatures?
-Tons, and none." draft = false images = [] tags = ["painting", "life-lessons"] title = "Avoiding work to retain the possibility of perfection"
+Tons, and none." images = ["/uploads/not-this-pelican-small.png"] tags = ["painting", "life-lessons"] title = "Avoiding work to retain the possibility of perfection"